Sabeleducation/D3V1L/README.md

 and modifiable.
 Pls do not publish the tool as yours and mention that you have the basis of me if you modify the tool!

-I hope you have a lot of fun analyzing and trying out this tool!
+I hope you have a lot of fun analyzing and trying out this tool!t